Ethiopian Easter

 Observing Ethiopian Easter

-On the morning of Easter Sunday, families will dress up in their finest clothing and attend church services.
-These services can last for several hours and they typically feature a reading of the Gospel accounts that relate to the Resurrection of Christ, special hymns, and the recital of special prayers.
+On the morning of Easter Sunday, families dress up in their finest clothing and attend church services.
+These services can last for several hours and typically feature a reading of the Gospel accounts that relate to the Resurrection of Christ, special hymns, and the recital of special prayers.

 Word of this holiday can be spread using the hashtag #EthiopianEaster or #Fasika on social media.
 Easter is a significant religious holiday in Ethiopia and holds a very special place for Christians in that country.